53 Dead or Missing After Migrant Boat Capsizes in Mediterranean

 Share:

-"This is yet another devastating reminder of the urgent need for a more humane and orderly approach to migration," stated Safa Msehli, a spokesperson for the IOM.
-"Without safe pathways, desperate people will continue to risk their lives on these deadly journeys, often falling prey to unscrupulous traffickers."
+“This tragedy shows how badly we need a more humane and orderly way to manage migration,” said Safa Msehli, an IOM spokesperson.
+“Without safe pathways, desperate people will keep risking their lives on these deadly trips, ending up at the mercy of unscrupulous traffickers.”

 The Central Mediterranean: A Route of Despair